usttam/Task_8.07/readme.md

-# A game in which the computer guesses the number conceived by the user.
+# A game in which the computer guesses the number conceived by the user (from -999 to 999).

 Developed as a practical task on the course '_Full-stack developer'_
 ---